petermr/tigr2ess/dictionaries/creating_dictionaries.md

 This is the simplest way.
 Create a list of terms that are likely to be in Wikipedia and/or Wikidata.
 Here is an example for monoterpenes.
 `cd` to the place where you want to put the dictionaries.

 ## input
 ```
 ami-dictionary create --terms thymol pineol menthol --dictionary myterpenes --directory mydictionaries --outformats xml,html
 ```
 Let's look at the components:
-* `ami-dictionary` runs the command
+* `ami-dictionary` runs the command.
-* `create` is one of the several parameters that can be used (we'll see others later)
+* `create` is one of the several parameters that can be used (we'll see others later).
 * `--terms` requires a list of terms (as many as you like until the next `--`) here `thymol pineol menthol`.
 * `--dictionary myterpenes` creates the `basename` for the output dictionaries.
 * `--directory mydictionaries` the directory where to put the dictionaries.
-This is relative to where you run the command (unless a full pathname is given, e.g. `/Users/pm286/ContentMine/dictionaries/`
+This is relative to where you run the command (unless a full pathname is given, e.g. `/Users/pm286/ContentMine/dictionaries/`.
 * `outformats "xml,html"` output dictionaries in various formats.
 Hers it creates `myterpenes.xml` and `myterpenes.html`.

 ## output